 To make a meaningful contribution to the human experience through boundary-breaking color vision science and technologies.

 Color blindness can be confusing and is often misunderstood.
 At EnChroma, it’s our aim to help demystify the world of color vision and show how color blindness really affects those who have it.
-If you have a color blindness fun fact that we may have missed, feel free to share it with us at any of our social links below!
+If you have fun and important facts about color blindness or being color blind that we may have missed, feel free to share them with us at any of our social links below!

 Sources: